rails/rails/guides/source/action_controller_overview.md

 `StringIO`, `IO`, `ActionDispatch::Http::UploadedFile` and `Rack::Test::UploadedFile`.

-To declare that the value in `params+ must be an array of permitted scalar values map the key to an empty array:
+To declare that the value in `params` must be an array of permitted scalar values map the key to an empty array:

 ```ruby